 Journey to the Southern States of America, a little before the outbreak of the American Civil War, with one of the most iconic female protagonists of all time, Scarlett O’Hara, in this adaptation of Margaret Mitchell’s novel of the same name.
 The story follows the life of Scarlett O’Hara, a Southern belle, whose life is as perfect as it can be, but the turmoil of the Civil War put her through trials beyond her years.
 Although she isn’t exactly the type that the audience would fall in love with for her virtues, Scarlett’s determination to get by every obstacle thrown her way is captivating.

-While the men around her settle for small jobs, refusing to work with their victorious enemy, Scarlett shakes hands with the Yankees she hates so much to survive in her ever changing society.
+While the men around her settle for small jobs, refusing to work with their victorious enemy, Scarlett shakes hands with the Yankees she hates so much to survive in her ever-changing society.
 The movie inspires the female audience to be a perfect mixture of Scarlett and her foil, Melanie Wilkes, to excel in a male-dominated world.
 Despite being pushed to her limits and seeing everything around her crumble, Scarlett refuses to let circumstances get the best of her, or let the men around her take over.
 The girl whose only motive in life was to marry Ashley Wilkes, emerges a warrior from the war, still retaining some of her immaturity.

 The Oscar-winner, Disney animated movie, became a phenomenon after it’s super hit song ‘Let it Go’.
 The story follows the life of two royal sisters, separated due to the supernatural powers of the heir to the throne (Elsa).
 Although the element of child-like innocence is kept alive, the message of the bond between sisters and love amongst family is as strong as it gets.
 Despite their differences, the two sisters stand united when a foreign invader tries to take over their kingdom by widening the gap of misunderstanding between the two siblings.

+This movie is one of the best in the list of must-watch English movies for women.
 The movie also spreads the message of loving oneself to overcome all weaknesses and turning them into strengths.
 Elsa suppresses her power of manipulating ice all her life for fear of hurting her loved ones.
 However, when she puts some distance between herself and her royal life, else learns to control her powers and turn them into a gift which, with the help of Anna (her sister), she uses to save the Kingdom.